wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 To create relations between your terms you need to classify your terms by using tags.

 = Can Encyclopedia display and sort terms in other than Latin characters? = Yes, Encyclopedia can handle every existing character.
-All string are handled as UTF8.
+All strings are handled as UTF8.
 So it works for Arabian, Russian, Chinese, Turkish, and all other UTF8 compliant languages.

 = Is it possible to search for Encyclopedia terms only? = Yes, it is.
 For this purpose place the "Encyclopedia Search" Widget in a sidebar of your choice.
 The search result will display Encyclopedia terms only.